Philips TV Blinking Red Light? Fix in Minutes

 tv hdmi cable

-2. Remove any HDMI or other physical cables connected to the back of your TV.
+1. Take a look at any HDMI or other physical cables that were connected to the back of your TV.

-3. If you have any compressed air, use that to clean the contacts both of the cable and in the connector on the TV.
+2. If you have any compressed air, use that to clean the contacts both of the cable and in the connector on the TV.
 If you don’t have compressed air, then blow gently on them.

-4. Firmly push the cables back into their slots on the TV.
+3. Make sure your TV is off, then firmly push the cables back into their slots on the TV.

-5. Switch your TV back on again.
+4. Switch your TV back on again.

-It that hasn’t fixed the problem, then try using a different HDMI input.
+If that hasn’t fixed the problem, then try using a different HDMI input.
 Most TVs have 3 or 4 HDMI ports.

-If you have one that is on a different part of the TV then that would be the best one to try, as it this should have a separate connection to the TV’s main board.
+If you have one that is on a different part of the TV then that would be the best one to try, as this should have a separate connection to the TV’s main board.

 tv hdmi port

-This is because a flaw with the HDMI-CEC settings can stop your TV coming on properly if you have other devices, particularly games consoles, plugged into your TV.
+If your TV is now working, it could be because a flaw with the HDMI-CEC settings can stop your TV from coming on properly if you have other devices, particularly game consoles, plugged into your TV.

-HDMI-CEC allows two-way communication between your TV and console, allowing your console to switch your TV on automatically, and is known as Easylink on Philips TVs.
+HDMI-CEC allows two-way communication between your TV and console, allowing your console to switch your TV on and off automatically.

-The problem is that if you do not switch inputs on your TV away from your console’s input before switching off your TV, then your TV will not “listen” to your remote, and will instead just blink its red lights.
+The problem is that if you do not switch inputs on your TV away from your console’s input before switching off your TV, then your TV will not “listen” to your remote, and will instead just blink its lights.

 To switch off HDMI-CEC on a Philips TV, look in the Settings Menu for Easylink and switch this off.